mvukov/rules_ros2/README.md

 ## Known issues

-- Plugin registration doesn't work at the moment when the code is compiled with clang.
+- Plugin registration doesn't work automatically at the moment when the code is compiled with clang.
 Keep an eye on https://github.com/mvukov/rules_ros2/issues/78.

 ## Alternatives